What Is Eclipse and the Eclipse Foundation?

 Each year, the Eclipse community of open source projects coordinates a major release at the end of June.
 The coordinated release allows users and adopters of Eclipse technology to update to new versions of Eclipse projects all at one time.

-The 2014 release is named Luna; learn more and access the download from this page.
+The 2017 release is named Oxygen; learn more on this page.

 History of the Eclipse Project